skrub-data/skrub/doc/modules/data_ops/validation/hyperparameter_tuning.rst

 >>> pred = X.skb.apply(
 ...
-Ridge(alpha=skrub.choose_float(0.01, 10.0, log=True, name="α")), y=y
+Ridge(alpha=skrub.choose_float(1e-6, 10.0, log=True, name="α")), y=y
 ... )

 .. warning::

-   When we do :meth:`.skb.make_learner() <DataOp.skb.make_learner>`, the pipeline we obtain does not perform any hyperparameter tuning.
-The pipeline we obtain uses default values for each of the choices.
-For numeric choices it is the middle of the range, and for :func:`choose_from` it is the first option we give it.
+   When we do :meth:`.skb.make_learner() <DataOp.skb.make_learner>`, the
+   pipeline we obtain does not perform any hyperparameter tuning.
+The pipeline we obtain by default uses default values for each of the choices.
+For numeric choices it is the middle of the range (unless an explicit default has been set when creating the choice), and for :func:`choose_from` it is the first option we give it.
+We can also obtain random choices, or choices suggested by an optuna :class:`trial <optuna.trial.Trial>`, by passing the ``choose`` parameter.

    To get a pipeline that runs an internal cross-validation to select the best hyperparameters, we must use :meth:`.skb.make_grid_search()
    <DataOp.skb.make_grid_search()>` or :meth:`.skb.make_randomized_search()
    <DataOp.skb.make_randomized_search>`.
+We can also use `Optuna
+   <https://optuna.readthedocs.io/>`_ to choose the best hyperparameters as shown
+   in :ref:`this example <example_optuna_choices>`.

 Here are the different kinds of choices, along with their default outcome when